ThoughtWorksInc/CD4ML-Scenarios/instructions/1-SystemSetup.md

 ```

 Note, if using PyCharm and virtualenv, be sure to select the right python interpreter for PyCharm.
 This is done by clicking on interpreter in the bottom right on the PyCharm window and navigating to the python3 executable in the .venv/bin/ directory.
 That will allow PyCharm to highlight missing libraries and incorrect syntax correctly.
 If you don't configure this it will show red lines error lines because it can't find the installed libraries.

+Depending on how you installed Python, you could run into an SSL error when attempting to run the download data scripts later.

+URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] ...

+If not, ignore this.
+If so and assuming your are using Mac, you can do this then.
+Just once.:

+Go to Macintosh HD > Applications > Python3.7 folder (or whatever version of python you're using)

+double click on "Install Certificates.command" file.
+That should fix it.

 ### JupyterLab Development Environment
 1. Clone the environment to your local machine using `git clone https://github.com/<Your User Name>/CD4ML-Scenarios`